hence-io/images/solr/README.md

 * `drupal/search_api/5.x`: Search api preset for drupal 7 site
 * Others will be added in time

-Use a preset by passing `-e CONFIG_PRESET=[name]` to docker run.
+Use a preset by passing `-e SOLR_CONFIG_PRESET=[name]` to docker run.

 In addition to that, you can provide your own config files by mounting them at `$HENCE_APP_VOL_PREFIX/conf`

 By default, a core will be automatically created for you.
-The core name can be controlled by altering the `CONFIG_PRESET_PATH` environment variable.
+The core name can be controlled by altering the `SOLR_CONFIG_PRESET_PATH` environment variable.

 ### Default supervised processes:
 * s6-svscan (as PID 1)